 Welcome to Rittenhouse Square.

 Rittenhouse Square is truly one of the best neighborhoods to live in and visit in all of Philadelphia.
 The Square is home to a lush green and beautifully manicured park.
 There are 13 high-end residential buildings that surround the park, such as The Barclay and 10 Rittenhouse.
-In addition, the neighborhood is made up of a handful of quintessential Philadelphia streets such as Delancey, Panama, Waverly, Spruce, and Pine.
+In addition, the neighborhood is made up of a handful of quintessential Philadelphia streets such as Delancey, Panama, Waverly, Spruce, Walnut, and Pine.
 With world-class dining, shopping, and culture all around, there’s a reason Rittenhouse Square is widely considered Philadelphia’s most coveted luxury real estate.
 If you’re looking for high-end Rittenhouse Square homes, apartments, or condos for sale, let the luxury realtors at Maxwell Realty help you find your way home.